Mangesh-Khairnar/docs/docs/micros/getting_started.md

 </Tabs>

-This will download the binary which conatins the CLI code.
-It will try to export the `deta` command to your path.
+This will download the binary and install it.
+It will try to put the `deta` command to your path.
 If it does not succeed, follow the directions output by the install script to export `deta` to your path.

 ### Logging in to Deta via the CLI